Service Updates & COVID-19

 This page will be updated as any service changes for The Blue Mountains Public Library occur.
-We wish to confirm that BMPL staff are working closely with our local, regional and provincial governments and partners as we plan how to best provide a safe patron service plan to our community.
+We wish to confirm that BMPL staff are working closely with the GBHU, local, regional and provincial governments as we plan how to best provide a safe patron service plan to our community.

 If you have not yet subscribed to our E-newsletter, we encourage you to do so.
 Any major changes to BMPL will be noted in an e-blast, should they occur.
 If you are looking for additional information on service changes, please review other areas of our website including:

 Together we can keep our community safe.
 Please read the Updates below on Service Changes and how we are working together to minimize the spread of the COVID-19 virus during this pandemic.

 According to the GBHU we are at a Critical Threshold [See GBHU Situation Report].
 Therefore The Blue Mountains Public Library will be closing curbside pickup through Sunday, April 18th.
 Staff will be monitoring the voicemail and email messages from home, and responding to patron needs.
 Please leave detailed messages when calling or emailing so we can best handle your question with our Work From Home staff.

 While our bookdrops remain open, we encourage everyone to follow the GBHU's request to remain home during this period, so they may have smaller contact tracing needs for future infections.
 Curbing this virus is in our hands, so stay safe, stay healthy, and stay home.

 Return to Curbside for the Month of April- April 1, 2021